 A few weeks ago I was offered the opportunity to try an over-the-counter medical device called PainKARE.
-The PainKARE device provides biostimulation to low back, arms, legs and other parts of the body for acute and chronic pain relief.
-FDA approved for home use, PainKARE works for all types of pain including some difficult to treat muscle and neuropathic pains.
-Biostimulation doesn’t mask or block the pain.
-It promotes self-healing of the pain with long-lasting results.
+The PainKARE device works for all types of pain including some difficult to treat muscle and neuropathic pains.
+The device uses biostimulation to promote self-healing of the pain with long-lasting results.

 Disclosure: “I have been given a PainKARE device as part of a product review through the Chronic Illness Bloggers network.
 Although the product was a gift, all opinions in this review remain my own and I was in no way influenced by the company.“

 PainKARE was developed by TrioWave Technologies.
 The device allows home users to take control of their own pain management.
 PainKARE is able to provide treatments designed to HEAL, not MASK the causes of chronic pain.
 Results from internal trials with individuals who are afflicted by Complex Regional Pain Syndrome (CRPS) show 90% of patients received significant pain relief after two or three treatments.

 The PainKARE system includes the PainKARE Patch, two self-adhesive electrodes, USB charging cable, USB extension cable, and user manual.

 As soon as the device came, I charged the battery, snapped it together, and put it on.
 You know what I felt?
 Nothing!
 I wasn’t even sure it was working.
 The little green light told me it was but I couldn’t feel anything at all.
 The PainKARE Patch comes with a preloaded protocol that runs up to 4 hours so I decided to give it some time.